English Department

 English I – #E12A/B 1 Credit Level 2 NCAA

-Students are taught the fundamentals of writing and there is a concentration on the structure of paragraphs and essays.
+Students are taught the fundamentals of writing with a concentration on the structure of paragraphs and essays.
 The necessity of proper citation and the structure of an MLA formatted research paper are taught.
 During the second semester, students are taught the skills needed to further develop their writing through the practice of prewriting, composing rough drafts, and the construction of a thesis statement.
+Fiction and nonfiction reading selections are assigned.
 Constructing a research paper is a course requirement.
 Requirements for placement: Freshman status.

 Reading and Writing Strategies – #E01A/B 1 Credit Level 1

-The Reading and Writing Strategies course is designed for those students in English I Level 2 who need to strengthen their skills in reading and writing.
-Improving reading and writing skills is a primary purpose of the course and skills such as editing, sequencing, and synthesizing are developed.
-Additionally, the teacher will coordinate assignments so that students’ work in content areas is supported and reinforced.
+The Reading and Writing Strategies course is designed for students in English I Level 2 who need to strengthen their skills in reading and writing.
+Improving reading and writing skills is a primary purpose of the course and skills such as comprehending critical thinking and synthesizing are developed.
+Additionally, the teacher will support students’ work in content areas.
 Requirements for placement: Freshman status: Previous record; signature of school counselor.

 Moreau Honors English 2 – #E23A/B 1 Credit Level 3 NCAA